 The first type is called the structural type of subluxation.
-When a vertebra loses its proper relation with the vertebra above, or the vertebra below (to a degree less than a luxation or dislocation) this distortion can cause changes that eventually compress (“pinch”) or irritate a nerve, or stretch and pull on the nerve (putting it under “tension.”)
+When a vertebra loses its proper relation with the vertebra above, or the vertebra below (to a degree less than a luxation or dislocation) this distortion can cause changes that eventually compress (“pinch”), or irritate a nerve, or stretch and pull on the nerve (putting it under “tension.”)
 Studies show that the weight of a dime (about 10 mm of mercury pressure) is all the pressure it takes to decrease the function of a nerve by 60%.
 Studies also reveal that just a 6% stretch of the nerve decreases its function by 70%.
 It has been shown that it does not take much pressure, pulling, or tension on a nerve at all to severely interfere with its function.

-These dysfunctions (or subluxations) are often caused by physical trauma (falls, bumps, accidents, etc.) or physical stress, such as when using the same muscles or performing the same movements too long, (think: “repetitive motion injury”) or simply demanding too much work of the musculo-skeletal system which causes failure and affects regions beyond the local.
-(Most erect posture muscles directly or indirectly tie into the spine and or pelvis.)
+These dysfunctions (or subluxations) are often caused by physical trauma (falls, bumps, accidents, etc.) or physical stress (such as when using the same muscles or performing the same movements too long, think: “repetitive motion injury”) or simply demanding too much work of the musculo-skeletal system which causes failure, and affects regions beyond the local area.
+(Most erect posture muscles eg, directly or indirectly tie into the spine and or pelvis.)